werf/werf/docs/_includes/cli/werf_helm_v3_test.md

             $WERF_KUBECONFIG_BASE64 or $KUBECONFIG_BASE64)
       --kube-context='':
-            Kubernetes config context (default $WERF_KUBE_CONTEXT)
+            Kubernetes config context (default $WERF_KUBE_CONTEXT) -n, --namespace='':
-      --logs=false:
-            dump the logs from test pods (this runs after all tests are complete, but before any
-            cleanup)
-  -n, --namespace='':
             namespace scope for this request
       --status-progress-period=5:
             Status progress period in seconds.
 Set -1 to stop showing status progress.
 Defaults to
             $WERF_STATUS_PROGRESS_PERIOD_SECONDS or 5 seconds
-      --timeout=5m0s:
-            time to wait for any individual Kubernetes operation (like Jobs for hooks)
 ```